PES2UG23CS320/Movie-Popularity-Prediction-Using-Pre-Release-Data/README.md

-A simple end-to-end project that predicts movie box-office revenue from metadata and provides an interactive Tkinter GUI for live predictions.
+This is a simple end-to-end project that predicts movie box-office revenue from metadata and provides an interactive Tkinter GUI for live predictions.
 This repository contains a Jupyter notebook and a stand-alone script version of the pipeline: data cleaning → feature engineering → model training (Random Forest by default) → evaluation → GUI.

 ## Contents: